forcedotcom/maven-force-plugin/README.md

       </includes>
     </configuration>

 By default, the plugin follows all object references and generates all the necessary files so that generated source will compile.
+For example, the standard Contact entity has a relationship field to the Account entity.
+If you generate a Java class for the Contact entity, the code generator generates both Contact and Account classes, as well as classes for any other relationships for Contact.

-If you do not wish to follow object references, this can be turned off by setting the `<followReferences>` element to `false`:
+If you don't want to follow object references, set the `<followReferences>` element to `false`.
+You can use `<include>` elements to include any references that you do want to include.

     <configuration>
       <connectionName>connname</connectionName>